everyoneelse/youtu-graphrag/README.md

 ### 💻 Web UI Experience

-This approach relies on Python 3.10 and the corresponding pip environment，you can install it according to the [official documentation](https://docs.python.org/3.10/using/index.html).
+This approach relies on Python 3.10 and the corresponding pip environment, you can install it according to the [official documentation](https://docs.python.org/3.10/using/index.html).

 ```bash
 # 1. Clone Youtu-GraphRAG project